-If you feel that there is a problem with your pay, notify your supervisor and the Human Resources office of your concern.
-Employee compensation is high priority for Human Resources and Payroll.
+If you feel that there is a problem with your pay, notify your supervisor and the Payroll office.
+Employee compensation is a high priority for Human Resources and Payroll.
 Refer to Policy 1524; Procedure 2305.

 Salary Schedule

 The salary schedule consists of a minimum and maximum salary with steps, depending upon classification, contained within these ranges.
 Salary increases are contingent upon the District Governing Board appropriating the dollars necessary to fund these increases.